New York Security Deposit Returns and Deductions

 Security Deposit Returns in New York

-In New York, landlords must give tenants written notice of their right to an inspection before the end of the lease, allow the tenants to repair any damage documented during the inspection, then return the security deposit, if due, with a written list of damages, if any, no later than 14 days after the tenant has moved out.
+New York, landlords must give tenants written notice of their right to an inspection before the end of the lease.
+After an inspection, the tenant may repair any documented damage.
+The landlord then has 14 days to provide a written list of deductions and return the remaining deposit amount.

-However, the landlord is not required to offer or conduct an inspection if the tenant terminates the lease with less than two weeks’ notice.
+The landlord is not required to offer or conduct an inspection when the tenant terminates the lease on less than two weeks’ notice.

 Step 1: Written Notice.
-The landlord must send written notice to the tenant giving them the option to request an inspection.
-The notice must be sent to the tenant within a reasonable time before the fixed-term lease expires or after the landlord learns that the lease will end.
+The landlord must send written notice of the tenant’s option to request an inspection.
+The notice must be sent within a reasonable time before the fixed-term lease expires or after the landlord learns that the lease will end.

 Step 3: Itemized Statement of Repairs.
-If an inspection is conducted, the landlord must provide the tenant with an itemized statement of repairs or cleaning the tenant may complete to avoid security deposit deductions.
+After any inspection, the landlord must provide the tenant with an itemized statement of required repairs or cleaning.
+The tenant may see to these in order to avoid security deposit deductions.

 How Long Do Landlords Have to Return Security Deposits in New York?

-New York landlords have 14 days after the tenant vacates the rental unit to return a security deposit along with a written statement of deductions if any.
+New York landlords have 14 days after the tenant vacates the rental unit to return a security deposit along with a written statement of deductions, as applicable.

 Do Landlords Owe Interest on Security Deposits in New York?